-- The agencies agree to, when appropriate, coordinate, conduct joint outreach presentations, and prepare and distribute publications for the regulated community of common concern. - The agencies agree to jointly disseminate outreach materials to the regulated community, when appropriate. - All materials bearing the DOL or DOL/WHD name, logo, or seal must be approved in advance by DOL. - All materials bearing the name, logo, or seal of LWDA or any of its subunits must be approved in advance by LWDA.
+- The agencies agree, when appropriate, to coordinate, conduct joint outreach presentations, and prepare and distribute publications for the regulated community of common concern. - The agencies agree to work with each other to provide a side-by-side comparison of laws with overlapping provisions and jurisdiction. - The agencies agree to jointly disseminate outreach materials to the regulated community, when appropriate. - All materials bearing the DOL or DOL/WHD name, logo, or seal must be approved in advance by DOL. - All materials bearing the OAG name, logo, or seal must be approved in advance by OAG.